 You need to get a sim card of NTC and NCELL in Kathmandu to get connected with friends, family, and agencies.
 Additionally, you can buy mobile data once you install your SIM card on your mobile phone.
 You need to carry an extra power bank or solar charger if possible.
 The electricity power and lights tend to be of low voltage as you ascend higher.

-Langtang Trek Cost
+Langtang Valley Trek Cost

 Langtang trek cost is relatively dependent on the type of trek days, season, and agencies.
 Additionally, cost also depends on transportation, food, accommodation, hiring travel agencies, hiring guides porter charges, group, and individual.